 Research has shown that these core temperature changes usually occur only in very extreme circumstances, like very hot saunas and spas.

-- Exercises involving danger of a force to the abdomen
+3. Exercises involving the danger of force to the abdomen

 Before about 15-20 weeks of pregnancy, the womb is tucked down low in the abdomen and the baby is protected by the pelvic bones.
 After this time, when the baby is above the pelvic brim, although small forces to the abdomen can be well absorbed by the fluid around the baby, excessive forces could harm the unborn baby.

 For this reason, it is recommended to avoid ball sports, contact sports, and exercises with a risk of falling (such as box jumps, trampolining, gymnastics etc).

 Once you understand the exercise modifications that you need to make to keep the baby safe during pregnancy, the next thing is to be well informed about the modifications that are recommended for your own health.
 These are things that can prevent you from experiencing common issues to do with your joints, muscles, connective tissue and organs during and after pregnancy.

 1. Those that put a strain on the pelvic floor muscles